 Another point of contact is study counseling at the universities: First there is the General or Central Student Advisory Service.
 She knows the environment and the structures, has an overview of all offers of the university and can name other contacts.
 However, the Central Student Advisory Service is less familiar with the specific contents of a field of study.
 For this, Eva can turn to the specialist study counseling, which can convey the specific course content and requirements of a subject.
 There are differences to note, such as student advisor Dr. Elke Mittag explains:

-"Student counselors are often closer to the course of studies than the lecturers, both have a specific view of the requirements.
-But they, too, do not always know the entire course of studies and know all about the career prospects. "
+“Student advisory services are often closer to the course of events than the lecturers, both of whom have a specific view of the requirements.
+But they do not always know the entire course of the course and are fully aware of the professional prospects. ”

 Private student advice

 Therefore, if Eva does not feel well advised by the Employment Agency or at the university, she could also seek out a private vocational or study counseling service.
 Even if it is correspondingly expensive, private consultants often have fewer clients than the employment consultants of the employment agencies and therefore more time to respond individually to their wishes.
 In addition, private consultants are usually completely independent, while the free study counseling of the universities usually only give information specifically for the offer of their own universities.
 And commercial consultants see themselves as service providers who want to satisfy their customers: that sometimes goes beyond the actual consulting, as Malte Eilenstein of Plan Z explains.

 “If somebody cannot get used to the study recommendations, we will continue to look for suitable study opportunities together until we have found a satisfactory solution.”